Clam-Token/frontend/README.md

-# frontend
+# web
-Clam Token frontend
+Clam Frontend

+Upload to your webspace and interact with the Clam Token.